Hypercubers/hypercubing.xyz/docs/faq.md

 ### How do I make a 4D \[thing\]?

-**:sparkles: Generalising Things to 4D: A Handy Guide :sparkles:**
+**:sparkles: Generalizing Things to 4D: A Handy Guide :sparkles:**

-1. Understand and define the thing you're generalising
+1. Understand and define the thing you're generalizing
 2. Find where your definitions reference or assume something dimension-specific
 3. Rewrite your definitions to avoid dimension-specific references or assumptions
 4. Find what 4D object fits your new definitions (there may be one, several, or none)